 The main difference between the two proposals, zoning attorney Rolando Acosta said, is the revised proposal incorporates a plaza.

 The changes didn’t impress many of the neighbors at Monday’s meeting.
-They said the tower is still too large and will add to what one resident described as the “Manhattan skyscraper” effect forming along Logan Square’s Milwaukee Avenue.
+They said the building is still too large and will add to what one resident described as the “Manhattan skyscraper” effect forming along Logan Square’s Milwaukee Avenue.
 Others took issue with its modern design and the fact that it doesn’t offer any family-sized three-bedroom apartments, which they say are desperately needed in the gentrifying neighborhood.

-Moreno spent much of the hour-and-a-half-long meeting defending the tower while also insisting that he hasn’t decided whether or not he will support the zoning change that’s required to get it off the ground.
+Moreno spent much of the hour-and-a-half-long meeting defending the project while also insisting that he hasn’t decided whether or not he will support the zoning change that’s required to get it off the ground.

 The alderman said the project, particularly the affordable housing units, offers “tremendous benefits” to the community.